maxtoroq/maxtoroq.github.io/_posts/2007-09-27-using-forms-authentication-without-a-membership-provider.md

 This might seem obvious to some, but surely wasn't to me.
 How to use Forms Authentication (that is, use the Login control, LoginStatus, etc) without a Membership provider?

 ASP.NET comes with the built-in SqlMembershipProvider, which stores membership info in a SqlServer Express database (and saves it in ~/App_Data).
-The are a couple of reasons why you might not want to use it:
+There are a couple of reasons why you might not want to use it:

 - You don’t have SqlServer installed in you production server.
 - You only want to give access to a couple of trusting users, so a database is a bit too much.